Abbas1Hussein/flutter_quill_extensions_lite/README.md

 });
 ```

 - `tooltips`: An optional parameter that allows you to customize tooltips for the buttons.
-It provides 'imageButtonTooltip' and 'dividerButtonTooltip' to set tooltips for the image and divider buttons, respectively.

 - `buttons`: An optional parameter that allows you to specify which buttons to display.
-By default, both the image and divider buttons are shown, but you can customize this behavior by setting 'showImageButton' and 'showDividerButton' properties in the Buttons class.
+By default, all are shown.

 - `mediaPickSettingSelector`: An optional parameter that allows you to customize media pick when clicking the image button to get an image from the gallery or link.